5 Anthropology and the European Enlightenments

 Writers who relied on English had to wait even longer: the word Enlightenment came into use in English near the end of the 19th century.
 And as the historian John Robertson notes “the English word Enlightenment is itself a translation of … the French lumieres and the German Aufklärung” (Robertson, 2015:2).

-There is an important lesson in this digression: when we speak of “the Enlightenment” – or indeed les lumieres – we are using labels developed by nineteenth century historians who are looking backward and trying to grasp a period of dramatic intellectual change.
+There is an important lesson in this digression: when we speak of “the Enlightenment” – or indeed les lumieres – we are using labels developed by 19th century historians who are looking backward and trying to grasp a period of dramatic intellectual change.

 2nd Theme: Progress